Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/Mbl-aptamer.md

 <p class="blowheader_box">Similar compound</p>
-<font><p>We used the Dail server website to compare the structural similarities of ligand proteins, and chose the top 10 in terms of similarity for presentation.
+<p>We used the Dail server website to compare the structural similarities of ligand proteins, and chose the top 10 in terms of similarity for presentation.
 The Dali server is a network service for comparing protein structures in 3D.
 Dali compares them against those in the Protein Data Bank (PDB).
 Z-score is a standard score that is converted from an original score.
 The list of neighbours is sorted by Z-score.
 Similarities with a Z-score lower than 2 are spurious.
 RMSD(Root Mean Square Deviation) value is used to measure the degree to which atoms deviate from the alignment position.
-We operate with human MBNL1 3D2Q as the model.</p></font>
+We operate with human MBNL1 3D2Q as the model.</p>
 <table class="table table-bordered" style="table-layout:fixed;width:auto;margin-left:auto;margin-right:auto;">
       <thead>
       <tr>